thebsdbox/gopro/README.md

 **Makefile usage**

 By default running `make` (defaults to `make install`) will compile and install your the binary from your new project in `$GOPATH/bin`, alternatively `make build` and `make run` will do the obvious.

+**Dockerfile usage**

+If you have specified the `--dockerfile` flag then the project can easily be automated to create a docker image from your new project.
+Use the `make docker` command and the project will be built and automated into a `scratch` container.

+### NOTES

+A `make build` will create a binary that is compatible with your local machine (i.e. the place where the code is being compiled).
+However a `make docker` will set the binary to be build as a Linux (ELF) binary, this is to ease development in places like Docker4Mac etc..

+To change this the Makefile can be edited by changing TARGETOS to either `darwin` / `linux` / `win`